 To determine whether you may be able to recover investment losses incurred in Primera Energy please contact The White Law Group at (888)637-5510.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 Visit our homepage to learn more about the firm.